 Just ask Mr Google.
 What does China export.
 I’m sure there’s no surprises if I tell you the list includes machines (computers, broadcasting equipment, telephones), textiles (women’s sweaters, suits, etc), metals (steel bars, iron structures, etc) , chemical products (such as pesticides, fertilizers, antibiotics), transportation (vehicle parts, ships, motorcycles, etc) and plastics and rubbers (plastic housewares, rubber tyres, etc).
 The last figure I saw stated that China exports make up 7.46% of total world exports.
 Look at the range of products and answer the question – Can you manage if China didn’t exist?

-Will the government step in with incentives for manufacturing businesses to make sure the shortages we see never happen again?
-Who knows!
-But you might want to consider IF there is a resurgence of manufacturing, are you in the position to take advantage of that?
+In Australia, the government stepped in with incentives for manufacturing businesses to make sure the shortages we see never happen again.
+The Modern Manufacturing Initiative will invest $1.3 billion in large transformative projects – although I’m not sure that is enough.
+It’s to encourage private investment and build the scale, connections and capabilities of local manufacturers, allowing them to shift up the value chain and grow.
+You may want to consider whether you are in the position to take advantage of this.
 I know one thing – doing business after Covid-19 will change.

 Does this mean that people will not pay the higher price for quality?
 I don’t have the answer to that.
-Much will depend on what happens between now and when the stringent government measures imposed are lifted.
+We will have to wait and see.
 Necessity will dictate their choice.
 Your customers might not have a choice.
-Some of the high fee chargers might have to reconsider their charge rates after Covid-19.
+Some of the high fee chargers particularly in the professional services area might have to reconsider their charge rates after Covid-19.
 I would suggest that we prepare for the worst but expect the best.
 Doing business after Covid-19 will be different.

-The dinosaurs who insist that the ONLY course worth doing are the live face to face workshops have now been dragged kicking and screaming into the technology age.
+The dinosaurs who insist that the ONLY course worth doing are the face to face workshops have now been dragged kicking and screaming into the technology age.
 Many insist that networking can only be done face to face.
 Many have stubbornly refused to learn how to use online tools because they “don’t need it”.
 Suddenly, they don’t have a choice.
-Social distancing means that the only way to connect is now online – practising social distancing does not mean we have to be socially disconnected.

-I believe that the market for online training is about to explode.
-By the time Covid-19 is over, you will have a whole new potential global market of people who never used to go online but now accept that meeting and networking online is OK and normal.
+The market for online training is exploding.
+There is now a whole new potential global market of people who never used to go online but now accept that meeting and networking online is OK and normal.
 You have a whole new group of people who’s just discovered webinars.
 More to the point, they will also now be accustomed to searching for online material.
 How can YOU reinvent your business and take it online?
 Doing business after Covid-19 will change.

 I have not witnessed this type of return to family and to the home country for a very long time.
 The Chinese have traditionally done this during Chinese New Year – and that tie to family has always been strong.
 The western culture have a similar tradition over Christmas or Thanksgiving, but not to the same extent.
 Except now.

 Will this see a popularity of products and services that cater to this?
 What are families who are looking to reconnect looking for?
 Perhaps a course on how to write your life story will be sought after?
 It gives the older generation the tools they need to help them leave their legacy behind.
 Will this mean that the take up on life insurance will increase?
 I don’t have the answer to that.
-There’s still at least another 6 months of Covid-19 and the landscape will continue to change.
+The landscape is continuing to change.
 Think outside the box.
 Doing business after Covid-19 will change as priorities change for people.

 For years governments have tried to stop the cash industry without much success.
 They introduced a consumption tax to try to catch the tax as people spend.
 They brought in spending limits for cash transactions.
 Covid-19 changed people’s habits where governments couldn’t.

 No business can afford to stay still.
 The environment will change, and so must the business.
 One of the first to feel the effect of Covid-19 were travel agents and caterers.
-I have a half share in a catering business that specialised in grazing tables for weddings and corporates.
+When the pandemic started, I owned a catering business that specialised in grazing tables for weddings and corporates.
 The Long Table Perth had built its reputation to being one of the Top 10 Grazing Tables in Perth.
 Our event catering income reduced to ZERO overnight as events got cancelled.
-Has Covid-19 affected my business?
-Yes, it has.
+Did Covid-19 affect my business?
+Yes, it did.

 PRIORITIES AND VALUES